-Mr. Bottiglieri brings to our Board substantial experience in identifying, managing and resolving accounting, tax and other financial issues often encountered by public companies through his positions as the chief financial officer and a director of CODI, as well as a director for several of CODI's subsidiary companies, and as the senior vice president/controller of WebMD.
-In addition, as the chief financial officer and director of a public company, CODI, Mr. Bottiglieri has developed an extensive understanding of the various periodic reporting requirements and corporate governance compliance matters that will assist the Board in managing and directing our affairs.
-This experience, particularly with respect to the areas of accounting and corporate governance, will provide our Board with expertise that will assist the Board in its ability to manage and direct our affairs.
+Mr. Bottiglieri brings to the Board substantial experience in identifying, managing and resolving accounting, tax and other financial issues often encountered by public companies through his positions as the chief financial officer and a director of CODI, as well as a director for several of CODI's subsidiary companies, and as the senior vice president/controller of WebMD.
+In addition, as the chief financial officer and director of a public company, CODI, Mr. Bottiglieri has developed an extensive understanding of the various periodic reporting requirements and corporate governance compliance matters that will assist the Board in managing and directing the Company's affairs.
+This experience, particularly with respect to the areas of accounting and corporate governance, will provide the Board with expertise that will assist the Board in its ability to manage and direct the Company's affairs.